-All eligible securities must carry at least two credit quality ratings from Moody's Investors Service, Standard & Poor's (S&P), or Fitch Ratings to be eligible for purchase.
-In the case of split ratings, the lower of the two ratings will be considered the overall credit rating.
-Investments where, after acquisition by the ISO, the credit rating falls below the minimum criteria specified in this policy shall be presented to the CMC for assessment of appropriate actions that includes continuing to hold the security or disposing of the security (potentially at a loss).
+All eligible securities must carry at leastbe rated by two credit quality ratings from of the three major credit rating agencies - Moody's Investors Service (Moody's), Standard & Poor's (S&P) or Fitch Ratings (Fitch) to be eligible for purchase.
+Securities must have at least two ratings that meet the minimum standards outlined in the Permissible Securities table in Section 17.2.
+In the case of split ratingswhere only two of the three ratings are available, the lower of the two ratings will be considered the overall credit rating.
+Issuer ratings may be used in cases where securities have not been assigned a specific rating.
+Investments where, after acquisition by the ISO, the credit rating falls below the minimum criteria specified in this policy shall be presented to the CMC for assessment of appropriate actions that includes deciding to continue to hold the security or disposing of the security (potentially at a loss).
 The ISO may obtain expert advice to assess and determine a prudent course of action.
-A decline in a credit rating of a security below the minimums specified in this policy after acquisition by the ISO is not an exception that requires consent of the Board or Audit Committee chair as provided for in the Exceptions section of this policy.
+A decline in a credit rating of a security below the minimum specified in this policy after acquisition by the ISO is not an exception that requires consent of the ISO Board of Governors chair, as provided for in the Exceptions section of this policy.